ngcurrier/ProteusCFD/README.md

   * make TARGET=papertape (with infiniband support)

   Also, you must build the decomposition/recomposition tools to write files Proteus understands.
-  "make tools"  will build these for you
+  "make tools"  will build these for you.
 All executable code will be built in the ProteusCFD/bin directory.
 All executables are meant to be run via command line and will output usage information if you run the executable with no arguments.

 Installation instructions:
-  * install openmpi to your machine
+  * Install dependencies for OS (list below) to your machine - openMPI is the big one (you need the devel package with headers).
   * Build ucs.x, udecomp.x, urecomp.x and tools required to run
   * make TARGET=local all (on some machines you may have to try this several times to complete all tasks)
   * Build the chemical database